-These sweet pea crostini taste like spring, regardless of whether you use peas in the pod that you shelled yourself or simply reach into the deep-freeze and grab a bag of frozen peas.–Renee Schettler Rossi
+These sweet pea crostini taste like spring, regardless of whether you use peas in the pod that you shelled yourself or simply reach into the deep-freeze and grab a bag of frozen ones.–David Leite

-If you make this sweet pea crostini with peas in the pod, author Suzanne Lenzer likens shelling peas to a moving meditation—a repetitive motion, much like washing dishes, that lulls her into a reflective mood.
+If you make this sweet pea crostini with peas in the pod, note that author Suzanne Lenzer likens shelling peas to a moving meditation—a repetitive motion, much like washing dishes, that lulls her into a reflective mood.
 It helps if you’re sitting on a porch with bare feet and a chilled cocktail at your side, but sitting at the kitchen table works, too.
+Just pull the stem backwards and unzip along the indented side.
 Although when fresh peas aren’t available, a walk to the deep-freeze for some frozen peas will have to suffice.

-- 4 tablespoons (2 ounces/57 g) unsalted butter, at room temperature
+- 4 tablespoons (2 oz) unsalted butter at room temperature

-- 1/4 cup (60 ml) Homemade Chicken Stock or Vegetable Broth
+- 1/4 cup Homemade Chicken Stock or Vegetable Broth

 - Sea salt